georgringer/news/Documentation/Main/Configuration/Plugin/Index.rst

          All

    :Description:
-         If set, the settings of the plugin can't be overriden by arguments in the URL.
+         If set, the settings of the plugin can't be overridden by arguments in the URL.
 The override is used, e.g. to show only news of a given category (category given in the URL).